Apple Pay Credit Cards

 Pauline Hatch

-Easy to set up and easy to use, Apple Pay allows you to sync your credit card with your compatible Apple device, such as your iPhone, iPad, Apple Watch or Mac.
+Easy to set up and easy to use, Apple Pay lets you to sync your credit card with your compatible Apple device, such as your iPhone, iPad, Apple Watch or Mac.
 You can then use that device when shopping online or in-store wherever you see the Apple Pay logo.

 What is Apple Pay?

+Apple Pay is Apple’s digital wallet system.
+By adding your credit card to Apple Pay, you can device to make payments.
+That could mean paying for stuff at the checkout, similar to using a tap-and-go credit card, or it could mean making a purchase at online retailers, or even in an app.
 How does Apple Pay work exactly?
 When you add your credit card to Apple Pay, the system converts the information on your card into a digital format.
 Securely storing that information, Apple Pay uses it to communicate with the contactless payment terminal when shopping instore, or when making a purchase online.
 To authorise the payment, you will use Face ID or Touch ID.

 read moreclose